Centre for Nanosciences and Nanotechnologies: Research areas

 The C2N is one of three major French centers of research on nanotechnology (the other two are in Grenoble and Toulouse.)
-Several other related research groups are located near Paris-Saclay, including Thales, Nokia France, and STMicroelectronics.
+Several other related research groups are located near Paris-Saclay, including Thales, and STMicroelectronics.
 Scientists from other institutions visit C2N to make use of its single-photon source.

 C2N researchers fabricated a chip used as the miniature "particle collider" that produced the first solid confirmation of the quasiparticles anyons, a scientific collaboration with ENS researchers that was featured on the cover of Science.